abo3abd-y/abo3abd-y/README.md

 ## Hi there 👋

 My name is Abdullah Yassine.
-Currently a student at CU Boulder stuyding Computer Science and Applied Mathematics and a minor in Quantum Engineering.
+Currently a student at CU Boulder stuyding Computer Science and Applied Mathematics.

 🌱 I’m currently learning Computer Science and Applied Mathematics.